LuiseRauer/MicrobIEM/README.md

 - "NEG1" or "NEG2" for up to 2 different types of negative controls
 - "POS1" for positive controls

-You can see an example of a correctly formatted metafile  [here](https://github.com/LuiseRauer/MicrobIEM/blob/main/MicrobIEM/test-data/MicrobIEM_test-data_metafile.txt).
+You can see an example of a correctly formatted metafile  [here](https://github.com/LuiseRauer/MicrobIEM/blob/main/MicrobIEM/test-data/MicrobIEM_test-data_metafile.txt) or download it directly from the [OSF platform](https://osf.io/fjbd2).

 <img src="MicrobIEM/man/04_Metafile.png"/>